mukesh3710/Kubernetes/03-ReplicaSet.md

 # Production-Ready ReplicaSet in Kubernetes

-This document demonstrates a production-ready `ReplicaSet` configuration in Kubernetes and explains each parameter.
+Below demonstrates a production-ready `ReplicaSet` configuration in Kubernetes and explains each parameter.

 ---